 As we can deduce the three enemies causing grass seed to go bad faster are moisture, air, and temperature.
 By keeping grass seeds reasonably dry, at a moderate and constant temperature with good ventilation, they should last quite long and therefore we can increase the shelf life of grass seed extensively.

-Make sure to also keep your seeds in a container and environment where pests such as rodents and insects cannot intrude.
+Make sure to also keep your seeds in a sealed container and environment where pests such as rodents and insects cannot intrude.
 All grass seeds do go bad eventually, you can use the expiry date on the packaging as a guideline.

 By following these guidelines we have given you should be able to keep your grass seeds fresh for a longer period as well as be able to calculate their shelf life correctly.